InspectorGadget/Learn-MVC-IN-ASP/README.md

          * public double {}
          * public enum {}
          * public float {}
+         *
+         * ----
+         * LONG STORY CUT SHORT
+         * A Model represents your data structures.
+Typically your model classes with contain functions that help you create, read, update, delete (CRUD) information in your Database.
          */

         public int Id { get; set; }